Management and Marketing

 In-depth study of group formation, team design, and diagnosis with emphasis on developing and maintaining different types of groups and teams.
 Course focuses on leaders' knowledge, skills and abilities to work effectively with teams and groups.

 MGT 409.
-Current Issues in Leadership.
+Current Issues in Management.
 3 Hours

 Selected topics that consider and analyze current problems and emerging issues in Leadership and in the Leader's role in promoting effective organizational change and development.